arslan241812/SecurityEngineering/Week6_Environment_Security_and_Supply_Chains/README.md

 Not all problems indicated by the tool have to be fixed, and not all warnings should be fixed blindly, but of course you should aim for fixing everything you can, while not breaking the program.

 ### What to return:
-- What linter you used
+- What linter you used : Hadolint cli version
 - The dockerfile, before and after fixes
 - Screenshot **or** .md file of the linter before and after fixes